What to Expect When You Inspect

 Your PDI Checklist

-Depending on the province you live in and the builder you are working with, there is typically a pre-established list of elements that should be checked during your PDI.
+Depending on the province you live in and the builder you are working with, there is typically a pre-established list of elements that should be checked during your pre-delivery inspection.
 But, it as always important to be as informed as possible to make sure that your PDI is conducted properly.
-We cannot recommend enough that you have your PDI checklist with you while the inspection is being conducted.
+We recommend that you have your PDI checklist with you while the inspection is being conducted.

-- Camera or take pictures with your phone which are date & time stamped
+- Camera or phone to take pictures which are date & time-stamped

 - Notepad and pen / Electronic device to make notes